 - Remove large limbs first, starting with the top of the tree

-- Thinning cuts remove entire branches at the branch collar and are almost always the recommended type of cut.
-Heading cuts remove only part of a branch and encourage vegetation growth below the cut, and are not as common.
+- "Heading" cuts remove only part of a branch and encourage vegetation growth below the cut and are not as common

-Fruit trees should be pruned on an annual basis in late winter/early spring, preferably after the coldest weather is past, and before growth begins.
+Fruit trees should be pruned every year in late winter/early spring, preferably after the coldest weather is past, and before growth begins.
 Prune minimally, especially with young trees, as excessive pruning will delay or reduce fruiting and create too much leafy growth.

 Once the first set of scaffold branches has been selected, select a second set above it.
 Scaffold branches should be spaced about 12 inches apart.
 Always keep the conical form in mind when pruning.

 Many apple trees are pruned and trained to allow a central main stem, or leader, to be the foundation of the tree off of which side branches, or scaffolds grow.
 The tree ends up with a conical or pyramid form.
-In orchard-speak, this is called central leader.
+This is called central leader pruning.
 This is a simple pruning method, and it makes for a compact, balanced, easily managed tree, with fruit that has maximum access to sunlight and air circulation.